jl3676/learning_hierarchy/README.md

 - `s1`: stimulus identifier in stage 1 (1=gold, 2=silver)
 - `a1`: list of actions selected in stage 1, separated by `;` (1=K1, 2=K2, 3=K3, 4=K4, 0=invalid key)
 - `r1`: list of rewards in stage 1 corresponding to the actions, separated by `;` (1=reward, 0=no reward)
+- `n_presses1`: list containing the number of presses made in stage 1 (nan if invalid key presses were made)
 - `s2`: stimulus identifier in stage 2 (1=red, 2=blue)
 - `a2`: list of actions selected in stage 2, separated by `;`  (5=K5, 6=K6, 7=K7, 8=K8, 0=invalid key)
 - `r2`: list of rewards in stage 2 corresponding to the actions, separated by `;` (1=reward, 0=no reward)
+- `n_presses2`: list containing the number of presses made in stage 2 (nan if invalid key presses were made)

-Emply cell means no data (due to performance-based ).
+Emply cell means no data (due to performance-based block transition in Blocks 1 and 2).

 ## Code